-Segment 4 and 5 of Big Ridge Road will be maintained to the standard identified in Appendix 4 of the Development Consent and Section 2.5 of this TMP for the life of the development.
+Segment 4 and 5 of Big Ridge Road will be maintained to the standard identified in Appendix 4 of the Development Consent and Section 2.4 of this TMP for the life of the development.

-3.11 Temporary Traffic Controls, including Signage
+3.12 Temporary Traffic Controls, including Signage

-The principal contractor will develop a Traffic Control Plan (TCP) (prepared by a suitably qualified person) which will show type and location of temporary signage on Barleyfields Road and Big Ridge Road along the construction vehicle route.
-This temporary signage will include a reduction in the posted speed limit as described in Section 3.7.1 of this Plan.
-The TCP shall also include installation of signage in the vicinity of the New England Highway/Wood Street intersection and the Big Ridge Road/Barleyfields Road intersection to advise drivers that Barleyfields Road (south) is off limits for construction related vehicles.
+Stage 1a has prepared a Traffic Guidance Scheme (TGS) for signage and traffic control along the access road for NES.
+Subsequently this plan shows the type and location of temporary signage on Barleyfields Road and Big Ridge Road along the construction vehicle route.
+This temporary signage includes a reduction in the posted speed limit as described in Section 3.7.1 of this Plan.
+The signs have been installed and it is the intention to maintain signage as is to reduce confusion for returning workers.

-Flagging and temporary signage will also be required to ensure drivers are aware of the location of the gatekeepers' residence in the vicinity of the rail crossing on Barleyfields Road, given its close proximity to the road and potential accidental damage.
+Flagging and temporary signage has also been installed to ensure drivers are aware of the location of the gatekeepers' residence in the vicinity of the rail crossing on Barleyfields Road, given its close proximity to the road and potential accidental damage.

-TfNSW and Uralla Shire Council will be consulted as the TCP is being developed and prior to its implementation.
-In particular TfNSW will be required to approve proposed traffic signs on the New England Highway.
-The principal contractor will seek formal direction from relevant roads authorities for installation of any temporary signage, including restoring the existing speed limit on completion of the Project.
+The Stage 2a Contractor will review and amend the Traffic Guidance Scheme (TGS) if required.
+TfNSW and Uralla Shire Council will be consulted of any amendments (if required) to the TGS prior to its implementation.

+The Stage 2a contractor will seek formal direction from relevant roads authorities for installation of any temporary signage, including restoring the existing speed limit on completion of the Project.

-3.12 Safety Initiatives for Transport through Residential Areas and/or School Zones
+3.13 Safety Initiatives for Transport through Residential Areas and/or School Zones

 Before construction starts, local and regional schools will be consulted, where appropriate, for current bus timetables on relevant construction traffic routes.
-Suitable windows of inactivity (curfew times) will be arranged in agreement with the relevant schools and local Councils, which will apply to both heavy vehicles and over-dimensional deliveries.
+Suitable windows of inactivity (curfew times) will be arranged in agreement with the relevant schools and local Councils, which will apply to both heavy vehicles and OSOM deliveries.
 School bus routes will be reviewed at the beginning of each school term in consultation with the local and regional schools and Uralla Shire Council and, if required, updated windows of inactivity (curfew times) will be arranged.